Skip to main content

 1. Are you connected to the internet?

-3. Try opening https://dev-api.onecluster.co/health in your web browser.
+3. Try opening https://api-partner.onecluster.co/health in your web browser.
 If that fails too, the issue is your network, not your code.

 1. Check your spam and junk folders.

 2. Make sure you used a corporate email address.
-Gmail, Yahoo, Outlook personal accounts are rejected at registration.
+Gmail, Yahoo, and Outlook personal accounts are rejected at registration.

 3. Wait 2 minutes and click “Resend code”.

 If the status shows "degraded" or "unhealthy", there may be a temporary issue with one of our systems.
-Check dev-api.onecluster.co/status for a full breakdown, or visit our status page linked in the top navigation bar.
+Check api-partner.onecluster.co/status for a full breakdown, or visit our status page linked in the top navigation bar.

 Still stuck?
-Email baas-support@unionbank.ng — include the error message you received and the command or code you ran.
+Email baas-support@unionbank.ng.
+Include the error message you received and the command or code you ran.